St. James Park

 To get from St. James Park Station to the northern end of the ground therefore, you will first need to walk around its western, southern and eastern sides.

-The exterior of the Thatchers Big Bank consists of a brickwork base with corrugated iron higher up and a cantilever roof on top.
+The exterior of the Thatchers' Big Bank consists of a brickwork base with corrugated iron higher up and a cantilever roof on top.
+Immediately behind the stand is Clifford House, student accommodation that is fenced off from the nearby football stadium.

 You can reach the entrances to St. James Park’s northern and eastern sides via Stadium Way off of Old Tiverton Road.

-Stadium Way splits off in two directions up by the northeast corner, with one route going partly around the big of the Thatchers Big Bank and the other going alongside the East Stand, which is currently known for sponsorship reasons as the IP Office Main Stand.
+Stadium Way splits off in two directions up by the northeast corner, with one route going past the, Thatchers' Big Bank and the other going alongside the East Stand, which is currently known for sponsorship reasons as the IP Office Main Stand.

 The exterior of this stand is split between a brickwork lower section, a silver, corrugated iron upper section and a cantilever roof at the very top.